WinVector/WVPlots/README.md

 1. Navigate a web browser to <http://winvector.github.io/WVPlots/>.
 2. From there download the file `WVPlots_0.1.tar.gz`.
-3. In the RStudio "Consoel" window type:
+3. In the RStudio "Console" window type:
     `install.packages('~/Downloads/WVPlots_0.1.tar.gz',repos=NULL)`
     (replacing `'~/Downloads/WVPlots_0.1.tar.gz'` with wherever you
     downloaded `WVPlots_0.1.tar.gz` to).